USEPA/sensortoolkit/docs/source/template.rst

 .. tip::

   It is strongly recommended to input information for the ``site_name`` and ``site_aqs_id``, if applicable, as these are used to name files and directories created by sensortoolkit in other functions.
+An AQS ID is a 9 digit number consisting of state code, county code, and site code that identifies an air monitoring site.

 .. code-block:: python